George Eastman (actor)

-George Eastman (born Luigi Montefiori; August 16, 1942) is an Italian actor and screenwriter well known for his frequent collaborations with notorious director Joe D'Amato.
+George Eastman (born Luigi Montefiori; August 16, 1942) is an Italian actor and screenwriter well known for his frequent collaborations with director Joe D'Amato.
 He is most famous for his role as the insane, cannibalistic serial killer Klaus Wortmann in the gory 1980 horror film Antropophagus (aka The Grim Reaper).
 He also played a similar role in its 1981 follow-up, Absurd.
 Both films were directed by D'Amato and written by Eastman.
+Eastman also played Goliath in the 1985 epic King David starring Richard Gere.

 Career

-Eastman was born in 1942 in Genoa, Italy and studied at the Centro Sperimentale di Cinematografia in Rome and at the Drama School held of Alessandro Fersen.
+Eastman was born in Genoa, Italy, and studied at the Centro Sperimentale di Cinematografia in Rome and at the Drama School held of Alessandro Fersen.
 He took his Americanized alias "George Eastman" when he was cast as a "heavy" in many Spaghetti Westerns made in the late 1960s and early 1970s.
 In 1972 he played the villain in The Call of the Wild which starred Charlton Heston and was directed by Ken Annakin.

 Eastman later became a regular performer in many movies directed by Joe D'Amato, for whom he also wrote many screenplays.
-Their first work together was Cormack of the Mounties (aka Giubbe Rosse) in 1975.
+Their first work together was Cormack of the Mounties (aka Giubbe rosse) in 1975.

 He was a very familiar face in Italian B-cinema in the early 1980s, being generally cast as a villain, thanks to his towering 6'9" height, and his dark and menacing looks.
 He co-starred in many Italian science fiction films such as Bronx Warriors, The New Barbarians, Endgame, Ironmaster, 2020 Texas Gladiators and After the Fall of New York.
 His most famous movie is the gory horror film Anthropophagous, directed by Joe D'Amato in 1980, in which he played the monster.
 He also starred in D'Amato's Erotic Nights of the Living Dead, Porno Holocaust and Absurd (aka Anthropophagous 2).